allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 We are in the midst of the pandemic Covid-19.
 It has brought sudden and significant threats not only to human health but also to normal economic operations when people stay at home to "flatten the curve".
 Many small businesses are suffering.
 The Coronavirus Aid, Relief, and Economic Secuirty (CARES) Act was passed by Congress and signed into law by the president on March 27, 2020.
 The core of CARES Act is to provide loans to small business owners in maintaining payroll.
 The initial tranche of $349 billion in funding was quickly exghausted in merely 13 days.
 A second tranche of $310 billion was added on April 23, 2020.
 As of June 6, more than 4.42 million loans worth roughly $510 billion had been distributed through the program, leaving roughly $100 billion remaining in the fund.
 PPP loans are forgiveable if used within guidance.

 This made me wonder - how did SBA loans perform historically?
 Some initial investigation shows that one in six SBA guaranteed commercial loans actually ended up in default.
 In this study, I would like to research what factors are primary in predicting if a loan will go into default.
-I would also like to build a model that has good forecasting capabilities on unseen data.
+I would also like to build a model that can help the banker in making the decision of what SBA loan applications to approve.

 ## 2. Data <a name="data"></a>